 "Technically," I'm supposed to be at work today.
 But, I've worked overtime lately so I'll call in sick.
 After all, I deserve it.

 Words structure our very existence.
 Try to convey to someone your experience of hunger without any of the words, forms of speech, or euphemisms related to hunger.
 How did you do?
 Now, imagine that your difficulty in communicating your hunger is not solely due to the fact that you do not have access to the words for hunger but that you have no concept of hunger!
 You feel hunger, but you have no way of knowing what this strange bodily sensation is or means.
 Under these circumstances, we might expect that you would experience this sensation as completely foreign, alien, strange and even terrifying.
 You might even come up with an explanation that seemed to account for your experience, but it would be an explanation devoid of any reference to "hunger" in the agreed-upon sense.
 Perhaps it would go something like, “My body is turning against me,” or “I think I am dying,” or "I'm possessed," or "Someone has poisoned me."
-What if this is exactly what happens at the origin of psychosis?
+What if this is exactly what happens at the origin of many chronic mental illnesses such as psychosis?
 What if some fundamental concept is excluded from our language and, therefore, from our psychology?

 Most clinicians admit the importance of a multipronged approach to chronic mental illness, including speech.
 But few consider talking or speaking to be the most essential mechanism of change.
 We do.
 Speaking squarely puts us on the road toward stabilization and recovery.
 Indeed, it requires the commencement of a specific discourse and the training required to recognize the missing concept.
 This is the expertise that we at the MendCenter offer.